 Lance, welcome to this forum and thank you for contributing to the questions that are at the heart of Exploring the Forward-Thinking Workplace.

 (Editor’s Note: Audio clips for each of Lance’s responses are included below.
-A few clips include additional discussion.
-An AI audio option of the full interview is available at the end of the interview.)
+A few clips include additional discussion.)

 Lance Secretan: The first thing we need to understand is to stop focusing on the processes and mechanics of the business quite as firmly as we have and quantifying everything.